Izenda7Series/docs/ref/api_role.rst

      - Returns a list of available roles for Access (type=0) or Scheduling (type=1), filtered by tenant_id if available.
    * - GET role/availableCategory/{type}/(tenant_id)
      - Returns a list of available categories for Report/Template (type=0) or Dashboard (type=1), filtered by tenant_id if available.
+   * - POST role/availableCategory
+     - Returns a list of available categories, with total number of items.
    * - POST role
      - Saves a role.
    * - GET role/summaries/(tenant_id)